-575 The study aims to improve the current modelling practices of human-flood interaction and draw new insights for FRM policy design.
-Below, we discuss our modelling contributions and how they leads to policy insights.
+The study aims to improve the current modelling practices of human-flood interaction and draw new insights for FRM policy design.
+Below, we discuss our modelling contributions and how they lead to policy insights.

-We have incorporated occurrences of flood events to examine how that influence household agents' adaptation behaviour.
-In our study, we examined six flood event scenarios, each comprising of three coastal flood events occurring within 50 years simulation period.
+We have incorporated occurrences of flood events to examine how these influence household agents' adaptation behaviour.
+In our study, we examined six flood event scenarios, each comprising three coastal flood events occurring within a 50-year simulation period.
 Simulation results show that a unique trajectory of adaptation measures and flood damages emerge from each flood event series.
-The interval between the occurrences of two big events is an important factor in

-580 emerge from each flood event series.
 The interval between the occurrences of two big events is an important factor in defining households' adaptation behaviour.
 If a big event occurs first, it can serve as a wake-up call for future coping behaviours.
-However, that comes with a substantial amount of building and contents damage.
-Households and authorities in Wilhelmsburg should avoid maladaptive practices (in PMT terms) such as avoidance and denial of possible future flooding and implement a measure to mitigate potential damages.
+However, that comes with a substantial amount of building and contents damages.
+Households and authorities in Wilhelmsburg should avoid maladaptive practices (in PMT terms) such as avoidance and denial of possible future flooding and implement measures to mitigate potential damages.

-- 585 ii.
 We have analysed the effects of a subsidy on the adaptation behaviour of individuals.
 We tested three subsidy levers: no subsidy, subsidy only for flooded household agents and subsidy for all agents that consider flood as a threat.
 Based on the simulation results, the last two levers have similar outcomes in terms of coping behaviours.
 It may depend on the flood event series, but providing subsidies increases the number of coping households in the long run.
-Hence authorities in Wilhelmsburg may consider providing subsidies to motivate households that implement permanent measures. - 590 iii.
+Hence authorities in Wilhelmsburg may consider providing subsidies to motivate households that implement permanent measures.

 We have formulated the implementation of adaptation measures as informal institutions in the form of shared strategies that are influenced by social networks.
-Simulation results reveal that a wait-and-see approach, such as a high social network parameter settings, does not help to increase the number of coping households.
-There should be an approach in which fewer group of trusted community members or public figures may influence others in their community. - iv.
+Simulation results reveal that a "wait and see" approach, such as high social network parameter settings, does not help to increase the number of coping households.
+There should be an approach in which a small group of trusted community members or public figures may influence others in their community.

 We have also analysed the effect of individual strategies on household adaptation behaviour.
 The strategies are delaying the implementation of measures, decisions on the adaptation durations of temporary measures and implementing secondary measures.
-Simulation results show that delaying measures implementation reduces millions of euros that could have been mitigated.
+Simulation results show that delaying measures' implementation reduces millions of euros that could have been mitigated.
 On the other hand, the overall impact of longer adaptation duration by some households could be cancelled out by the decision to abandon measures by others.
-It is essential to raise awareness continuously so that households do not forget or abandon to implement temporary measures.
-The role of simple measures such as adapted furnishing, which do not incur any monetary cost, should also be highlighted as these measures could contribute to
+It is essential to raise awareness continuously so that households do not forget about or abandon implementing temporary measures.
+The role of simple measures such as adapted furnishings, which do not incur any monetary cost, should also be highlighted as these measures could contribute to reducing millions of euros of contents damages.